Legislative Mission

 (3) maintain the CST® credential by completing mandatory continuing education (CE) hours.

-apply to new-hires employed on or after the effective date of the legislation.
-Federal
+These requirements would apply to new-hires employed on or after the effective date of the legislation.
+Federal employees are exempt from the state law.

 State Law Overview